git-oliver/Bachelor-thesis/README.md

 - images/     --> Contains all used images.
 Name must be unique
 - output/     --> Contains the created files from Makefile
 - text/       --> Contains the text of your thesis.
 It is recommend to use for every chapter a new file
-- full_bachelor_thesis/   --> My complete Bachelorthesis.
+- full_bachelor_thesis/   --> My complete Bachelorthesis with all tex-Files.
+The pdf of the thesis can be found in **full_bachelor_thesis/output/thesis.pdf**.
 Everthing is free to use so don't be shy to copy stuff and knowledge
 - Makefile

 For some examples and special effects look at full_bachelor_thesis/